jackrr/eymo/README.md

 3. Run: `cargo build --release` from within the `eymo-desktop` directory

 Compiled binary will be at `./eymo-desktop/target/release/eymo-desktop`.
-Run the command to see usage instructions.
+Run the command with the `-h` or `--help` flag to see usage instructions.

 By default, eymo will stream output to a child `ffplay` process for display in a window.
 To stream output to a virtual webcam device see